Skip to main content

 Ask the children why we give gifts at Christmas.
 (1) God gave us the gift of Jesus; (2) The magi brought gifts for Jesus.

 What gifts did the Magi give Jesus?
-Read together Matthew 2:1-2, 9-11.

 Main Lesson

 The pomander balls are gifts that remind us of the gifts of the magi.
+(You can search the web for more detailed instructions for making a pomander; we like these from first day of home.)

 Let each child pick an orange.

-The oranges remind us of GOLD
+The oranges remind us of GOLD.

 Stick the orange all over with cloves, being sure to cover it evenly.
 The more cloves are in, the longer the pomander ball will last.
+It may be helpful to use a toothpick to poke holes in a pattern first.

-The cloves we stick in remind us of MYRRH (which is thorny, and smells good, and was a preservative)
+The cloves we stick in remind us of MYRRH (which is thorny, and smells good, and was a preservative).

-The cinnamon we roll them in reminds us of FRANKINCENSE (which made the temple smell good, just as this will make our homes smell good.)
+The cinnamon we roll them in reminds us of FRANKINCENSE (which made the temple smell good, just as this will make our homes smell good).

 Life Application:

-Gold reminded people that Jesus is really important.
 What sort of things might you give someone today to show the world that you think s/he is really important?

 Frankincense reminded people of God’s presence.
-What reminds you of God’s presence?

-Myrrh was very expensive and valuable.
 What is something you have that is expensive or valuable?
 Are you willing to give it up for Jesus?

 To take home: